Previous Page Next Page

 Yes

-If an alleged sex offender is working under the auspices of an operation or facility regulated by DCR, the intake specialist does the following:
+When an alleged sex offender is currently working, or has worked in the past, under the auspices of an operation or facility regulated by DCR, the intake specialist completes either a DCI intake or an I&R DCL Standards Compliance.See 8750 Assessing Reports of an Alleged Sex Offender in a DCR Setting.

-• Creates an unknown alleged perpetrator with the relationship of Day Care Facility/Provider (DC).
+• Creates an unknown AP with the relationship of Day Care Facility/Provider (DC).

 • Creates an unknown oldest victim.